 🥢 How to serve

-This gravy is the best topping in a vegan schnitzel, tofu steaks, vegan meatloaf, veggie roasts, and goes very well on a Christmas dinner table, along with maple-baked tofu marinade, maple-glazed carrots, and Roasted Brussels Sprouts.
+This gravy is the best topping in a vegan schnitzel, vegetarian holiday roast, or veggie roasts.
+It goes very well on a Christmas dinner table, along with maple-baked tofu marinade, maple-glazed carrots, and Roasted Brussels Sprouts.

 This vegan gravy is great for adding flavor and creaminess to dishes that just need that extra flavor punch.